MLA In-Text Citations

 There are a number of sources written or created by three or more authors.
 Many research studies and reports, scholarly journal articles, and government publications are developed by three or more individuals.

-Here’s a parenthetical citation MLA example for multiple authors:
+Here’s an example of an MLA parenthetical citation for multiple authors:

 “School library programs in Croatia and Hong Kong are mainly focused on two major educational tasks.
 One task is enhancing students’ general literacy and developing reading habits, whereas the other task is developing students’ information literacy and research abilities” (Tam et al. 299).

 The example above only includes the first listed author’s last name.
 All other authors are credited when “et al.” is used.
-If the reader wants to see the other authors’ full names, the reader can refer to the final references at the end of the assignment.
+If the reader wants to see the other authors’ full names, the reader can refer to the final references at the end of the assignment or to the full source.

 The abbreviation et al. is used with references in parentheses, as well as in full references.
-To include the authors’ names narratively in the in-text citation MLA sentence, you can either write each name out individually or, you can type out the meaning of et al., which is “and others.”
+To include the authors’ names in prose, you can either write each name out individually or, you can type out the meaning of et al., which is “and others.”

-Here is an acceptable narrative MLA in-text citation example for sources with more than three authors:
+Here is an acceptable MLA citation in prose example for sources with more than three authors:

 School library programming in Croatia and Hong Kong is somewhat similar to programming in the United States.
 Tam, Choi, Tkalcevic, Dukic, and Zheng share that “school library programs in Croatia and Hong Kong are mainly focused on two major educational tasks.
 One task is enhancing students’ general literacy and developing reading habits, whereas the other task is developing students’ information literacy and research abilities” (299).